HaeChan-Jeon/communication/README.md

 # Soft Skills

-"communication" repository is a collection of writings composed to cultivate communication skills.
+The "communication" repository is a collection of writings composed to cultivate communication skills.

 ***